 Paul McCue’s accusations of “political interference” were a bit rich.
 Politicians have long been haunted by police union campaigns for more officers on the beat and enhanced powers, and against legislation seen as being “soft” on criminals.

 It is also worth noting that since the ’70s, as public demand for police accountability has grown, police unions have maintained a hostility to scrutiny and civilian oversight.
-Numerous state governments attempting to reform police-complaints legislation were ferociously set upon and Indigenous policing issues copped the brunt of this union stonewalling, with the federal police association rigorously opposing Aboriginal-specific legal services while the Western Australian police union sought to shut down the royal commission into Aboriginal deaths in custody.
+In his book When Police Unionise: The politics of law and order in Australia (2002), historian Mark Finnane documents how numerous state governments attempting to reform police-complaints legislation were ferociously set upon and Indigenous policing issues copped the brunt of this union stonewalling, with the federal police association rigorously opposing Aboriginal-specific legal services while the Western Australian police union sought to shut down the royal commission into Aboriginal deaths in custody.
 It is telling that one of the recommendations to come out of the 1989 Fitzgerald Inquiry in Queensland was for the police union to “revise its rules to preclude any concern with police disciplinary matters other than as relevant to industrial relations”.

 And so, from the outset, the police investigation into Kumanjayi’s death was on the back foot.
 Leaks were prolific as staff mutinied: general details about the case, statements from two senior detectives critical of Rolfe’s arrest, sections of the prosecution brief, and even the confidentiality agreement that was meant to have gagged the police involved, all found their way into the hands of the NT union and media outlets, including The Sunday Telegraph.